 Step 1: Launch the Run utility from the Windows key+ R shortcut keys.
 In the run command box, type services.msc and click ok to continue.
 It will launch Windows services.

 Step 2: In the Windows services menu, navigate to the option of DNS client service and right-click it to select stop from the context menu.

-Step 3: Wait for 5 mins and then right-click the DNS client service to select start from the context menu.
+Step 3: Wait for 5 mins and right-click the DNS client service to select Start from the context menu.

 Updating the outdated network adapter driver on the device can also resolve the error in the DNS address that could not be found.
 Here are the steps to follow: